ConorWilliams/libfork/README.md

 <h4 align="center"> ⚠️ COMPILER NIGGLES ⚠️ </h4>

+`libfork` is using C++ features that are very knew, most compilers have buggy implementations of coroutines, we do our best to work around known bugs:

 - __gcc__ `libfork` is tested on versions 11.x-13.x however gcc [does not perform a guaranteed tail call](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100897) for coroutine's symmetric transfer unless compiling with optimization greater than or equal to `-O2` and sanitizers are not in use.
 This will result in stack overflows for some programs in un-optimized builds.

 - __clang__ `libfork` compiles on versions 15.x-17.x however for versions 16.x and below bugs [#63022](https://github.com/llvm/llvm-project/issues/63022) and [#47179](https://github.com/llvm/llvm-project/issues/47179) will cause crashes for optimized builds in multithreaded programs.
 We work around this in these versions by isolating access to `thread_local` storage in non-inlined functions however, this introduces around a 25% performance penalty vs GCC.

+- __Apple's clang__ `libfork` is compatible with the standard library that Apple ships with Xcode 2015 however Xcode 15 itself segfaults when compiling `libfork` and Xcode 14 is not supported.

 - __msvc__ `libfork` compiles on versions 19.35-19.37 however due to [this bug](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow) (duplicate [here](https://developercommunity.visualstudio.com/t/Using-symmetric-transfer-and-coroutine_h/10251975?scope=follow&q=symmetric)) it will always seg-fault due to an erroneous double delete.